-Join us in Swansea to find out how the energy we use affects the natural world and discover promising pathways to a clean, safe and sustainable energy future.
+BBC Wales's Rachael Garside hosted a discussion to find out how the energy we use affects the natural world and discovered promising pathways to a clean, safe and sustainable energy future.

-This event is part of You and the Planet, a series exploring global environmental issues with world-renowned speakers from science, business, politics and more.
+This event was part of You and the Planet, a series exploring global environmental issues with world-renowned speakers from science, business, politics and more.

 Watch the series live on YouTube and join the conversation at #YouAndThePlanet.

 Julia Brown DBE FREng FRS is an engineer and cross-bench peer in the House of Lords.
 She is the Vice Chair of the Committee on Climate Change, leading on decarbonising transport, and also chairs the Adaptation Sub-Committee, assessing the UK’s response to the risks of a changing climate.
 Julia is the Chair of the Carbon Trust and a Non-Executive Director of the Offshore Renewable Energy Catapult.

 Juliet Davenport OBE is founder and Chief Executive Officer of Good Energy – a renewable energy company with a mission to power a greener, cleaner future together with its customers.
 Juliet has been an innovator for over 20 years, working on ideas to fight climate change and transform the energy sector for the better.
 She currently sits on the board of the Renewable Energy Association and Innovate UK and is Vice President of the Energy Institute.
 Juliet has various scholastic credentials with academic organisations, including University of Wales, Imperial College, Bristol University, Birkbeck and LSE.